 Says Lambert, “I am very appreciative of the generosity of the Windgate Charitable Foundation, and we are honored by the trust they have placed in us here at the North Carolina Pottery Center.
 I believe that this is just the first of other grants that the center will receive in the coming years.
 While we are starting to receive additional funding from granting sources, it is paramount that our membership and supporters not become complacent.
 Having a strong, enthusiastic, and financially supportive membership is crucial to the long-term success of the Pottery Center.
 Simply stated, we need and appreciate your financial and personal support now more ever.”

 The North Carolina Pottery Center will be closed Mon.-Thur., Dec.
 23-26, 2013 for Christmas, closing at 1pm on Tue., Dec.
 31 and closed on Wed., Jan.
 1, 2014 for New Year’s Day.
 Happy holidays and best wishes to all.

 The mission of the North Carolina Pottery Center is to promote public awareness of and appreciation for the history, heritage, and ongoing tradition of pottery making in North Carolina.
-The center is located at 233 East Avenue in Seagrove, NC.
-Hours of operation are Tue.-Sat., 10am – 4pm.
+The Center is located at 233 East Avenue in Seagrove, NC.
+Hours of operation are Tues.–Sat., from 10am – 4pm.